stevenbenner/jquery-powertip/README.md

 You probably want to create some CSS arrows for your tooltips (unless you only use mouse-follow tooltips).
 This topic would be an article unto itself, so if you want to make your own CSS arrows from scratch you should just Google "css arrows" to see how it's done.

 CSS arrows are created by using borders of a specific color and transparent borders.
 PowerTip adds the arrows by creating an empty `:before` pseudo element and absolutely positioning it around the tooltip.

+It is important to note that if you increase the size of the tooltip arrows and want users to be able to interact with the tooltip content via the `mouseOnToPopup` option then you will probably need to increase the `closeDelay` option to provide enough time for the cursor to cross the gap between the element and the tooltip div.

 #### Fixed width